SabatinoMasala/filament-marketing-starter/README.md

 # Generating sitemaps

-This template uses https://github.com/spatie/laravel-sitemap to generate sitemaps, refer to the docs.
+This template uses https://github.com/spatie/laravel-sitemap to generate sitemaps, refer to the docs there.

 # Responsecache